yurijmikhalevich/rclip/README.md

 <img alt="rclip usage demo" src="https://raw.githubusercontent.com/yurijmikhalevich/rclip/main/resources/rclip-usage.gif" width="640px" />

-When you run **rclip** for the first time in a particular directory, it's going to extract features from the photos, and this takes time.
+When you run **rclip** for the first time in a particular directory, it will extract features from the photos, which takes time.
 How long it will take depends on your CPU and the number of pictures you will search through.
-It took about a day to process 73 thousand photos on my NAS, which runs an old-ish Intel Celeron J3455, and three hours to process 1.28 million images on my MacBook, which runs M1 Max.
+It took about a day to process 73 thousand photos on my NAS, which runs an old-ish Intel Celeron J3455, 7 minutes to index 50 thousand images on my MacBook with an M1 Max CPU, and three hours to process 1.28 million images on the same MacBook.

 For a detailed demonstration, watch the video: https://www.youtube.com/watch?v=tAJHXOkHidw.